Menu

 Directions

-4. Preheat the oven to 225?
-(105?).
-Remove the plastic wrap from the pans and cover tightly with aluminum foil.
+8. Remove plastic wrap from the pans and cover tightly with aluminum foil.

-6. Place the tins on top of the rack and place carefully in the preheated oven.
+10. Place tins on top of the rack and place carefully in the preheated oven.